 Practicalities and Costs

 Practicality first.
 Let's start with the basics.
 Vehicle length varies between 4,892mm and 5292mm depending on your choice between short or long wheelbase bodystyles.
 As for load volume, well, that's anything between 5.8 and 9.3m3, depending on your choice between low, medium and high roof heights.
 And payloads?
 Depending on the version you choose, they vary from 749kg to a heavy duty 1,333kg.
 Access to all that space is via a sliding nearside door with 1020 by 1284mm dimensions that conceals a useful step.
 Or the usual twin rear doors that open out to either 90 or 180-degrees creating an aperture 1486mm wide and 1305mm high.
 There's a reasonable rear loading height of 566mm to lump stuff over into a well illuminated cargo area that offers 1244mm between the wheelboxes and 1410m of height.
 Then there are six floor-mounted tie-down points to keep your load from moving about, with side lashing rings being optional.
 On to running costs.
 All models benefit from Volkswagen's efficient BlueMotion Technology modifications as standard.
 These include low rolling resistance tyres, plus regenerative braking and Start/Stop systems, there to reduce fuel consumption meaning this Transporter is cleaner and more efficient than the outgoing model.
-For example, the 2.0-litre 102PS Euro6 panel van SWB can return 47.9mpg on the combined cycle (a 10.2mpg improvement) and emits 153g/km of CO2 (a reduction of 45g/km).
+For example, the 2.0-litre 102PS Euro6 panel van SWB can return 47.9mpg on the combined cycle and emits 153g/km of CO2.
+Go for the eco-conscious BlueMotion version of this variant and those figures improve to 51.4mpg and 145g/km.
 One thankful of fuel will therefore be good enough for around 850 miles, enough to get you from Portsmouth to Prague!

 Volkswagen has piled some desirable technology features into its latest Transporter panel van.
 The advanced safety systems should be well received but it's the common-rail diesel engines that will really get customers going.
 On performance, refinement and economy, these units are difficult to top.
 Better still, the rest of the Transporter looks as solid as ever.